Admissions

 No, we will only accept 3 credits of advanced or exercise physiology toward this prerequisite.
 The other 3 credits must come from a course that covers basic/introductory physiology.
 Joint human anatomy and human physiology courses usually fulfill this requirement provided they cover the required content and the applicant has taken both courses.

 You will indicate on the prerequisite form which course you would like to use, the number of credits the course has been granted, the course title, the University where the course was taken, the completion date and the final grade received.
-These courses will be used by the Admissions Department in the admission GPA calculation, as long as the courses selected meet the program's prerequisite requirements.
+These courses will be used to calculate your admissions GPA, as long as the courses selected meet the program’s prerequisite requirements.

-No. We will use the course and session indicated on the prerequisite form as long as the course meets the requirements.
+We will use the course and session indicated on the prerequisite form, including retaken courses, as long as the course meets the MPT program requirements.
+However, the original course may be included in your overall admissions GPA calculation if falls within the 30 credits of upper-level courses.

 No. If you are missing any prerequisite courses, the application will not be considered for an interview offer.